BSA A10 series: Ariel Huntmaster

 Ariel Motorcycles became a subsidiary of BSA in 1951.
 Although they already had a 500cc twin, the Val Page designed model KH500, the management did not want the expense of developing a 650cc machine.
-In 1954 an A10 Golden Flash enginge, with different outer casings, was fitted to the Ariel frame to create the Ariel Huntmaster.
+In 1954 an A10 Golden Flash engine, with different outer casings, was fitted to the Ariel frame to create the Ariel Huntmaster.
 The machine continued until 1959 when all 4-stroke Ariel motorcycles were discontinued.

 Ariel Cyclone

 A sporting version of the Huntmaster, the Cyclone was also produced.
 This used the 40 bhp Super Flash engine, albeit with an Amal Monobloc carburettor fitted instead of the Super Flash's Amal TT version.